 Think about more than the bottom line

 Setting up a business anywhere in the world requires getting to grips with regulations.
 UAE employment law is no different.
-However, a key takeaway should be that adhering to the labour laws is more than a box-ticking exercise – while in many cases you’ll simply need to comply with regulations, in other areas, there’s freedom to build your own plan, and it’s worth considering more than your ledger.
+However, a key takeaway should be that adhering to the labour laws is more than a box-ticking exercise – while in many cases you’ll simply need to comply with regulations, in other areas, there’s the freedom to build your own plan, and it’s worth considering more than your ledger.

 Businesses need to keep the purse strings tight in their formative years, but employee attraction and retention are important.
 Loyalty and consistency are worth a lot in a country whose workforce lends itself to job-hopping, and holding onto key talent can be vital for the future of a growing business.